 Dr. Jennifer Phillips

-Assistant Professor, School of Psychology
+Director of Clinical Training and Assistant Professor, School of Psychology

-Jennifer E. Phillips, Assistant Professor of Psychology, earned her Ph.D. in Clinical-Health Psychology from the University of Pittsburgh.
+Jennifer E. Phillips, Director of Clinical Training and Assistant Professor of Psychology, earned her Ph.D. in Clinical-Health Psychology from the University of Pittsburgh.
 She originally came to Cincinnati to complete her internship at the Cincinnati VA Medical Center.
 After a postdoctoral fellowship in Primary Care-Mental Health Integration at the Dayton VA, she returned to the Cincinnati VA as a member of an integrated primary care team.
 She has also maintained a private clinical practice which is focused on helping clients achieve health behavior goals, cope with chronic illness, and address concerns of caregivers for individuals with chronic medical problems.

 Dr. Phillips’ areas of research focus include social inequities in health, particularly those related to cardiovascular disease and the LGBTQ community, and the impact of mindfulness on compassion fatigue/burnout in health care professionals.
 She continues to serve as a research consultant for the Cincinnati VA Whole Health program, and facilitates graduate student research experiences in that program.